-Minimum wage: The Low Pay Commission backs a 3% increase
+Minimum wage: Low Pay Commission backs a 3% increase

-The Low Pay Commission has recommended a 3% increase in the minimum wage to £6.50 an hour for adults, Business Secretary Vince Cable has told MPs.
+The Low Pay Commission has recommended a 3% increase in the minimum wage to £6.50 an hour for adults.

-Mr Cable said it would be the first increase in real terms since 2008 if the government accepts the proposal.
+It would be the first increase in real terms since 2008, if the government accepts the proposal.

-"It is faster than inflation and that is the first time in six years that has happened," he said.
+Telling MPs about the proposed rise, Business Secretary Vince Cable said: "It is faster than inflation and that is the first time in six years that has happened."

-General secretary of the Unite Union, Len McCluskey said: "This increase is a slap in the face for low paid workers."
+The general secretary of the Unite Union, Len McCluskey, called it a "slap in the face for low paid workers."

 At present, the minimum wage is £6.31 an hour for adults and £5.03 an hour for 18 to 20-year-olds.

-Mr McCluskey said "An hourly rise of 19p for adults is an insult when the minimum cost of living has increased by a staggering 25% since the beginning of the economic crisis."
+Mr McCluskey added: "An hourly rise of 19p for adults is an insult when the minimum cost of living has increased by a staggering 25% since the beginning of the economic crisis."

 Several employers' organisations, the EEF, the CBI and the Forum of Private Business gave the recommendations a cautious welcome.